theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

 - **Taxonomy assignment** = matching each ASV against a reference database to determine which organism (or group of organisms) it most likely came from.
 - **Virtual taxa (VT)** = clusters of ASVs that represent the same underlying taxon once taxonomy has been assigned, used to consolidate sequence-level variation into biologically meaningful groups for community analysis.

-Here we are using 16S rRNA **TBC!!!** gene amplicon sequencing data generated on an Illumina MiSeq platform, targeting the bacterial community.
+## The data

+**This practical is currently set up to process one marker type (e.g., 16S, ITS).
+It can easily be updated if we want to use multiple markers.**

+The samples were sequenced on an Illumina MiSeq platform.

 ### Using R

-This practical relies on a basic understanding of the R and RStudio.
-I recommend that you create a new RStudio environment to run this analysis within.
+This practical relies on a basic understanding of the programming language `R`.
+I recommend that you create a new `RStudio` environment in a `Silwood_Soil_Metabarcoding_Practical” directory to run this analysis within.

 ### Useful websites
 - [Stack Overflow](https://stackoverflow.com/) - a site for programmers to discuss issues/problems